Amal31497/ReadMeGenerator/README.md

-  # Good Read Me generator
+  # Read Me Generator

   <br>
-  This application is designed to help user create a customized polished ReadMe file.
-With this command application user is able to specify the following : Project title, description, screenshots, video walkthrough, contact info, link and a lot more.
-In order to use the application, you would need to clone the repository from my github account(Mentioned in this readme).
-After installing inquirer and fs with npm you can run the application by using "node index.js".
-Answer all the questions and you will generate a customized read file for your project.
+  This application is designed for developers who want to save time on creating a polished complete README.md file.
+Read me generator lets you create a good file with the following inclusions: (Title, description, links, screenshots, video walthrough, and a lot more!)

   <br>